Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Do Probiotics Help Hair Growth?

-Some of the most common types of bacteria used in probiotics include the following.
+The most common types of bacteria used in probiotics include the following:

 - Lactobacillus acidophilus